stonybrook-lin539/main/source/03_universals/03_case_syncretism.md

 Ablative falls under the *others* category.
 There is no other case between *Dat* and *others*.
 A monotonic function may always map two cases to the same form as long as there is no other case between the two that gets mapped to a different form.
+Hence syncretism of dative and ablative is not problematic.
 :::
 :::